"Dr. Laura....I just want to give my kids a better start in life than I had. How can I make sure they're self-disciplined but happy?"

 Decades of research show clearly that when parents emotion-coach (instead of shutting down emotions), kids are healthier and more successful in every way.
 Emotion-coaching means the parent notices the child's emotions and sees them as an opportunity for intimacy, reassurance or teaching.
 The parent acknowledges the child's perspective and empathizes.
 Once the child has had a chance to express the emotion, the parent supports the child to problem-solve.

 Why is emotion-coaching so important?
 Because the parent helps the child feel safe enough to feel the emotions, so they can be experienced and begin to dissipate.
 The child learns that emotions aren't dangerous and can be managed.

-Kids who are uncooperative, angry or fearful are signaling that they need us to "witness" their feelings by letting them be upset in our loving presence.
+Kids who are uncooperative, angry or fearful aren't choosing to be uncooperative.
+They're signaling that they need with big feelings they can't manage.
+To move past those feelings, they have to go through them.
+Our loving presence is what helps the child feel safe enough to let themselves feel the emotions and let them go.
 Children who know their feelings are "allowed" don't store them up, so they're better able to manage their emotions and behavior.

 So if you're connecting with your child, and setting limits with plenty of empathy, and your child is still acting out, she's signaling you that she needs help with her emotions.
 (For more on helping kids when they're angry, see What if your child gets angry, but never breaks through to tears?)